 - Dr. Anjum Khurshid of Dell Medical School and Ashish Gadnis aim to describe one of the first applications of blockchain technology for addressing homelessness in the United States in their paper entitled "Using Blockchain to Create Transaction Identity for Persons Experiencing Homelessness in America: Policy Proposal".
 Their research looks to solve this by creating a digital identity for people experiencing homelessness and engaging emergency medical services and clinical providers.
 The authors argue that a lack of documentation to prove personal identity and the inability to access own records are major hurdles for empowering persons experiencing homelessness to be resilient and overcome the life challenges they face.
 Furthermore, it is argued that this lack of information causes misdiagnosis, duplication, and fragmentation in service delivery, which can be potentially addressed by blockchain technology.

 RESEARCH FUNDING OPPORTUNITIES

-Limited fellowships are available to graduate students to support their blockchain research.
-Interested students should submit a letter, together with a recommendation letter from a UT sponsoring faculty, to the blockchain initiative email address below.
+Limited fellowships are also available to graduate students to support their blockchain research.
+Interested students should submit a letter, together with a recommendation letter from a UT sponsoring faculty, to the Blockchain Initiative email.